foolin/golem-lang/docs/tutorial.md

 assert(a() == null);
 assert(b(3) == 9);
 ```

+A `return` statement without a value is syntactically invalid.
+All return statements
+must include a value to return.

 Golem supports closures as well -- in fact closures are a fundamental mechanism
 in Golem for managing state.
 Here is an example of a closure that acts as a